The Righteous Mind: Reception

 The book was #6 on The New York Times Best Seller list for non-fiction in April 2012.

 Journalistic reception

 William Saletan wrote in The New York Times in 2012 that the book is "a landmark contribution to humanity’s understanding of itself".

 The book received two reviews in The Guardian: in 2012, Ian Birrell called the book a "compelling study of the morality of those on the left and right [that] reaches some surprising conclusions"; and in 2013 Nicholas Lezard wrote that he was "in the odd position of being wary of a book I am also recommending.
 It's entertaining, snappily written and thought-provoking.
 It might even help Labour win the next election.
 But it still doesn't explain the gang running the country at the moment [the UK Conservative Party]."

-Journalist Chris Hedges wrote a review of The Righteous Mind in 2012 in which he accused Haidt of supporting social Darwinism.
+Journalist Chris Hedges, reviewing The Righteous Mind in 2012, wrote that Haidt "repeatedly reduces social, historical, moral and political complexities to easily digestible clichés."
+He also observed blinkeredness in Haidt, writing that Haidt's praise for "what he believes are military virtues" (quoting Haidt's praise of military heroism which "sacralizes honor, loyalty, and country") shows that "he has never been on a battlefield", and that Haidt "makes no effort to explore the lives of the underclass" in Bhubaneswar while enjoying Bhubaneswar servants' service of him.
+Hedges wrote, "[W]hile Haidt correctly excoriates conventional morality as largely a form of self-justification, his solution is not to seek a moral code that benefits our neighbor but to ask us to surrender to this self-interest and become part of human “hives,”".
+He argued that "Haidt recognizes these [...] passions," but in response to that, "he encourages us to give in to them."
+Hedges argued that "Haidt mistakes the immoral as moral. [...]
+This is a book that, perhaps unwittingly, sanctifies obedience to the corporate state and totalitarian power.
+It puts forth an argument that obliterates the possibility of the moral life."